BawdyAnarchist/quBSD/Future_Development.md

 /qubsd/0base installer needs to create the /rw/ folder, or appjails based on it, won't mount properly I think I need to touch /etc/fstab with header so disps work?
 Or something like that

+0net
+	- /usr/local/etc/: dhcpd.0control.conf and dhcpd.0net.conf copied.
+Both are critical to base system functionality
+	- jail's individual rc.conf can select for it.
+	- Need to create /tmp/quBSD for control jails

 0serv and 0serv-template need integrated
 	- www and usr diretories are quite large.
 Script integration: